 General benefit is an overall and similar benefit to the public at large resulting from the installation, implementation and maintenance of the Zone's improvements, services and activities to be provided by the assessments levied.
 The installation, implementation and maintenance of assessment funded Zone improvements, services and activities provided by the Zone will be located within the Zone boundaries only.
-There will be no installation, implementation and maintenance of the Zone boundaries only.
-Services and activities located outside of the Zone boundaries.
+There will be no installation, implementation and maintenance of assessment funded improvements, services and activities located outside of the Zone boundaries.